sugoijosephhan/sugoijosephhan.github.io/about.md

 ---

+### Legalization Clause

-_If my content is illegal in your region, please contact me via email to make changes._
+If my contents are illegal in your region, please contact me via email to make changes.
+If the provided information is verified to be true, the website will remove the illegal contents or make other adjustments within one business week.